 We may be adversely affected if our pricing and capital models provide materially different indications than actual results.
 Our profitability substantially depends on the extent to which our actual claims experience is consistent with the assumptions we use in pricing our policies.
 We utilize proprietary and third-party models to help us price business in a manner that is intended to be consistent, over time, with actual results and return objectives.
 We incorporate our historical loss experience, external industry and other data, and economic indices into our modeling processes, and we use various methods, including predictive modeling, forecasting and sophisticated simulation modeling techniques, to analyze loss trends and the risks associated with our assets and liabilities.
-We also use these modeling processes, analyses and other extreme adverse events.
-These modeling processes incorporate numerous assumptions and forecasts about the future level and variability of the frequency and severity of losses, inflation, interest rates and capital requirements, among others, that are difficult to make and may differ materially from actual results.
+We also use these modeling processes, analyses and methods in making underwriting, pricing and reinsurance decisions as part of managing our exposure to catastrophes and other extreme adverse events.
+These modeling processes, inflation, interest rates and capital requirements, among others, that are difficult to make and may differ materially from actual results.
 In addition, as the number of third-party models increases, it becomes more difficult to validate, manage and integrate such models as they evolve over time, and the risk associated with assimilating the output from such models into our decisions increases.

-If we fail to appropriately price the risks we insure or fail to change our pricing models to appropriately reflect our experience, or if our claims experience is more frequent or severe than our underlying risk assumptions, for example due to changing climate conditions, legislative or regulatory changes, changes in behavior such as distracted driving or a more aggressive tort environment, our profit margins may be negatively affected.
+If we fail to appropriately price the risks we insure or fail to change our pricing models to appropriately reflect our experience, or if our claims experience is more frequent or severe than our underlying risk assumptions, for example due to inflation, changing climate conditions, legislative or regulatory changes, changes in behavior such as distracted or faster driving or a more aggressive tort environment, our profit margins may be negatively affected.
 If we underestimate the frequency and/or severity of extreme adverse events occurring, our financial condition may be adversely affected.
 If we overestimate the risks we are exposed to, we may overprice our products, and new business growth and retention of our existing business may be adversely affected.
-See "Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations-Catastrophe Modeling."
+See "Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations- Catastrophe Modeling."